Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ### PyTorch Profiler
 As a last point, we have found the [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html) to be an invaluable tool in spotting unexpected behaviour.
 If there is a bug in your code that is causing slowdowns, it's often seen when looking at the profiler trace.
 In particular, we've used it to identify:

+* Lightweight kernels causing spurious results (see [Sleep / CUDA graphs](#Sleep%20/%20CUDA%20graphs))
 * Rogue synchronization points
-* Lightweight kernels causing spurious results (see [Sleep / CUDA graphs](#Sleep%20/%20CUDA%20graphs))

-The diagram below gives an idea of what this might look like.
-An host-device synchronization is occurring prior to the launch of a particular kernel (coloured green), which in this case was due to a bug in the kernel dispatch:
+The diagram below gives an idea of what the latter might look like.
+A host-device synchronization is occurring prior to the launch of a particular kernel (coloured green), which in this case was due to a bug in the kernel dispatch.
+Note that we see gaps in SM Efficiency associated with kernel launches:

 ![](_attachments/MicrosoftTeams-image%20(8)%202.png)